nicolecomputer/tumblr-rss-monster/README.md

 You'll need to get the consumer key and secret by creating a [tumblr application](https://www.tumblr.com/oauth/apps).
 For the token and secret follow the steps below.

+It exepcts the container's port of `6969` to be forwarded to your destination port.

 ## Getting Auth tokens